sofiateeriaho/sofiateeriaho/README.md

 ## A little about me

 Hey!
-I'm Sofia, a third year AI student at University of Groningen with future prospects for data science.
-Throuhgout my studies I've worked on different machine learning applications in addition to gaining basic knowledge of various programming languages.
+I'm Sofia, a recent AI graduate from the University of Groningen with future prospects for data science.
+Throughout my studies, I've worked on different machine learning applications in addition to gaining basic knowledge of various programming languages.

 ##### 📨 Get in touch
 sofiateeriaho@mac.com